 Remember, even if a feature sounds interesting, it doesn’t mean you need it.
 It’s best to purchase what suits your needs and lifestyle.
 By making smart choices, and not splurging on unnecessary features, you’ll have the budget to spend money where it matters most for you.

 If you like to cook and entertain, you also may want a design that includes a bar/prep sink and beverage faucet – this will aid in prep and provide fresh drinking water.
 The SIP™ beverage faucet from Moen offers a coordinating style for every decorating taste: traditional, transitional or modern.
 Enjoy cold, filtered water on demand, and enjoy extra convenience when filling pitchers, coffee makers, and more, thanks to the high-arc rotating spout.

 Simply changing out the decorative lighting fixtures over the breakfast nook or center island can have a significant visual impact, creating a fresher, more up-to-date design.

 For a warm and inviting environment, combine four layers of lighting: task, ambient, accent and decorative.
 This will help you obtain your desired style while still providing the appropriate amount of light for working in the kitchen.
 The ability to adjust light levels also is important.
 When cooking or cleaning up, a bright punch of illumination makes the job easier.
 For lingering over a meal and conversation, dimmed lights help create ambiance.
 To accomplish this, make sure the design calls for separate dimmers for each type of lighting.

 Whether making just a few changes or completely renovating the entire space, these updates can help make your dream kitchen a reality.

-Weymouth Polished Nickel One-Handle High Arc Pulldown Kitchen Faucet
+Weymouth Chrome One-Handle High Arc Pulldown Bar Faucet